Konstantinos Rougalas

-Konstantinos "Kostas" Rougalas (Κωνσταντίνος "Κώστας" Ρουγκάλας; born 13 October 1993) is a Greek professional footballer who is currently playing as a centre-back for Gamma Ethniki club Apollon Krya Vrysi.
+Konstantinos "Kostas" Rougalas (Κωνσταντίνος "Κώστας" Ρουγκάλας; born 13 October 1993) is a Greek professional footballer who is currently playing as a centre-back for Gamma Ethniki club Foinikas Polichni.

 Career

 Born in Patras, Rougalas first played football for Thyella Patras F.C.
 He joined Olympiacos' youth setup in 2007, aged 14.
 In September 2013, he moved to Ergotelis in a season-long loan deal.

 After making no appearances for Ergotelis, Rougalas moved to Fostiras on 25 January of the following year, also in a temporary deal.
 He made his professional debut six days later, starting in a 3–0 home win against Asteras Magoula.

 Rougalas scored his first professional goal on 16 March 2014, netting the first of a 2–0 away win against Paniliakos.
 He appeared in 21 matches during the campaign, as his side missed out promotion in the play-offs.

 On 13 August 2014 Rougalas moved abroad for the first time in his career, joining Atlético Madrid in a one-year loan deal.
 He was assigned to the reserves in Segunda División B.

 On 9 February 2015, Rougalas penned a two-and-a-half-year deal with Football League side Iraklis.
 On 1 July 2015 he was released by Iraklis and one day later he was signed by Oud-Heverlee Leuven, where he was reunited with his former Fostiras' coach Jacky Mathijssen.
 On the summer of 2016, he released his contract in a mutual content with Oud-Heverlee Leuven.

 On 20 January 2017, he signed a six months' contract with the Romanian club Târgu Mureș for an undisclosed fee.
 On 28 June 2017, after six months in Romania, he signed a two years' contract with Belgian First Division B club Westerlo for an undisclosed fee.
 On 31 August 2018, he signed a contract with Football League club Doxa Drama for an undisclosed fee and the next season for another Football League club Panachaiki.

 In 2020 he joined the hellenic football club Diagoras.